 What’s the difference?
+Follow the money!

 Many companies might give you the impression that they are buyer’s agents, including Zag, True Car Pricing, Kelly Blue Book, AutoNation, Autobytel, and the two biggest offenders: Costco and Sam’s Club.
-But they’re not buyer’s agents.
-They are brokers and they essentially represent car dealers.

-Originally Published October 2016 – Updated March 2019
+Originally Published October 2016 – Updated February 2023